liuqx315/Multiscale-pattern/sundials_extensions/doc/source/Organization.rst

 interpolation to user output points, among other issues.
-Although this module currently relies on a modified Newton solver for any implicit systems of equations it encounters, it has no knowledge of the method being used to solver the linear systems that arise.
+Although this module currently relies on a modified Newton solver for any implicit systems of equations it encounters, it has no knowledge of the method being used to solve the linear systems that arise.
 For any given user problem, one of the linear system solver modules should be specified by the user, which is then invoked as needed during the integration process.

-At present, the package includes the following eight ARKode linear algebra modules, organized into two families.
+At present, the package includes the following ARKode linear algebra modules, organized into two families.
 The *direct* family of linear solvers provides methods for the direct solution of linear systems with dense or banded matrices and includes: